 - surface layers containing placed components and routed traces

-- internal signal layers containing routed traces and signal layers exclusively dedicated for power
+- internal signal layers containing routed traces and signal layers exclusively dedicated to power

 - ground without any placed components or routed traces.

 It can be difficult to identify which is better: a polygon or a plane.
-Polygons and planes can be used to implement a power and ground net distribution on a signal layer.
-If you’re restricted to a 2-layer stackup only, polygons are the only solution to provide power and ground distribution throughout your board.
-When you’re designing a 4-layer or greater stackup, you have a choice to use polygons on signal layers, planes on internal plane layers, or both.
+Polygons and planes can be used to implement a power and ground net distribution on the Altium plane vs signal layer.
+If you’re restricted to a 2-layer stack-up only, polygons are the only solution to provide power and ground distribution throughout your board.
+When you’re designing a 4-layer or greater stack-up, you have a choice to use polygons on signal layers, planes on internal plane layers, or both.

 Place Polygons with the Right CAD Tools